FAQs

 • $250 Primary school uniform including shoes and sports uniform

-• $450 High school uniform including shoes and sports uniform
+• $450 High school uniform including shoes and sports uniform.

 Is my donation tax deductible?

 Yes.
-Zephyr Education Inc has been endorsed by the Australian Taxation Office as a deductible gift recipient.
+Zephyr Education has been endorsed by the Australian Taxation Office as a deductible gift recipient.
 This means that all donations of $2 or more are tax deductible.
 We will send you a tax receipt shortly after we receive your donation.
 We also have endorsement for charity tax concessions.
-If you would like to make a donation, click here
+If you would like to make a donation, click here.

 Can I assist in any other way?